dapphub/ds-prism/README.md

 approval to a new candidate could result in a less-approved candidate moving momentarily into the set of elected candidates.

+In addition, `ds-prism`...

-It is important to note that election in `ds-prism` is a continuous process.
+- ...is a continuous process.
 There is no discrete "election" event, and the "polls" never close.
 Candidates simply move into and out of the "elected" set.
+- ...weights votes according to the quantity of a voting token they've chosen to lock up in the `DSPrism` contract.

-It's also important to note that a voter's weight is proportional to the quantity they have locked of a `DSToken` instance's tokens.
-The `DSToken` instance must be specified at the time of `DSPrism` deployment and cannot be changed afterward.
+It's important to note that the voting token used in a `DSPrism` deployment must be specified at the time of deployment and cannot be changed afterward.

-This system is used in Maker DAO to elect oracles.
+It's also important to note that `ds-prism` generally takes a "batteries not included" approach.
+Sorting is expected to mostly be done off-chain, and candidates are expected to watch this contract and call the `swap` and `drop` functions as they gain votes in order to keep the elected set up to date.
+If a candidate is voted in but nobody bothers to call `swap` or `drop` to update the elected set, then the elected set will not change.
+As `ds-prism` was written specifically for electing oracles in Maker DAO, this may be considered a feature rather than a shortcoming: candidates that are too inattentive to realize their own election don't belong in the elected set anyway.
+This feature may or may not also be helpful in your own projects.

+Also in the spirit of "batteries not included," we recommend that you ignore elected candidates with fewer than half the votes of the most popular candidate.
+This prevents unpopular, potentially malicious candidates from entering the elected set in the event there are too few qualified candidates to fill it.
+Doing this check on-chain does not make sense for hybrid systems such as Maker DAO's oracle election, so it is not implemented as part of the `DSPrism` contract.

 **Example:**